linuxserver/docker-documentation/general/docker-compose.md

 ## Installation

+### Install Option 1 (recommended):
-The recommended method of install is to use our [docker-compose image](https://github.com/linuxserver/docker-docker-compose) via a run script.
+You can install docker-compose using our [docker-compose image](https://github.com/linuxserver/docker-docker-compose) via a run script.
 You can simply run the following commands on your system and you should have a functional install that you can call from anywhere as `docker-compose`:
 ```
 sudo curl -L --fail https://raw.githubusercontent.com/linuxserver/docker-docker-compose/master/run.sh -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose